bendupey87/DATA-500-Group-Project-UFO-Sightings-Data-Analysis/deliverables/final_code_and_data/README.md

 # DATA 501 Final Project - UFO Sightings Analysis

+(This README was created with the assistance of Ai.)

 ## Project Overview
 This project analyzes UFO sighting data from 1995-2014 to answer three key research questions about temporal patterns, internet reporting effects, and population density correlations.